- Of The Bavarian Brewery (1866 - 1881)

 1878.
 It appears George Knorr, Charles Ruh & F. Schaub purchased the brewery out of bankruptcy, subject to the Deglow lien.
 The new owners renamed the brewery in their names.
 In March of 1878, Knorr Ruh & Schaub was the fifth largest brewer in Northern Kentucky selling 300 barrels of beer in the month.
 This compared to 800 for Butcher & Wiedeman, 610 for C. Lang & Co., 580 for C. Geisbaure, 460 for Steinreide & Wehming, 210 for Deppe & Co. and 60 for A. Meister.
 However, it appears that the bankruptcy had affected beer sales for the brewery.
 It had been reported that several years earlier the brewery was producing about 600 barrels monthly, or over 7,000 barrels annually.
 Evidently, the partnership name of the brewery after bankruptcy was relatively brief, because it seems the name of the brewery may have still been referred to as the Bavarian Brewery, or returned to that name within a year or two.

 1881.
 Shortly after Meyer and Ruh acquired the Bavarian Brewery, Charles Ruh suffered fatal injuries in a carriage accident.
-John Meyer acquired a half-interest in the brewery from Charles's wife, Elizabeth Ruh.
-Consequently, Meyer obtained control of the brewery.
-However, Anton Ruh, the brother of Charles, became the new brew-master of the brewery.
-Meyer appeared to be the sole proprietor of the brewery for a while, but evidently believed he needed a partner and additional capital.
+John Meyer acquired an interest in the brewery from Charles's wife, Elizabeth Ruh.
+However, a one-half ownership interest was still retained by J. H. Deglow.
+Anton Ruh, the brother of Charles, became the new brew-master of the brewery, and John Meyer became the remaining sole proprietor.
+Apparently, Meyer needed additional capital and a partner to provide assistance in purchasing the remaining one-half interest from a Deglow family member.
 This provided an opportunity for Wm.
-Riedlin to acquire interest in the brewery in 1882, after selling Tivoli Hall, which he operated for about five-years and that was located at 1313 Vine Street in the Over-the-Rhine (OTR) area of Cincinnati.
+Riedlin to acquire an interest in the brewery in 1882 from Meyer, after selling Tivoli Hall, which he operated for about five-years and that was located at 1311 Vine Street in the Over-the-Rhine (OTR) area of Cincinnati.
 (See the William Riedlin Years.)

-*Note: With regards to the photo above, there are some concerns whether or not the dates of 1848 and 1910 on the Bavarian Brewery structure reflect the dates it was constructed and the building demolished.
+*Note: With regards to the photo above, there are some concerns whether or not the dates of 1848 and 1910 on the original Bavarian Brewery structure photo (shown above and on the background of this page) reflect the dates it was constructed and the building demolished.
 Some preliminary findings indicate the brewery land formerly belonged to the Western Baptist Theological Institute until 1855.
 Most of this land was vacant until after 1855, when it was subdivided into lots and sold.
 So, if the building was constructed in 1848 it appears it would have been an Institute property and not constructed around the mid 1860s when the brewery began, as was thought.
 If the date of 1848 on the photo is not the date the building was erected, it possibly could signify an earlier date for when a Bavarian Brewery began in the Over-the-Rhine (OTR) area of Cincinnati, as discussed below.
-Regardless, it seems that this structure was razed for the Bavarian Brewery office building around 1910.
+Regardless, this structure was razed for the Bavarian Brewing Co. office building around 1910.

 In summary.
 It is apparent that the beginnings of the Bavarian Brewery in Covington, KY, were very challenging.
 In slightly over a decade after it was established the brewery had several different ownerships and endured a bankruptcy.
 A brewery first established as the Deglow Brewery in 1866 became the Bavarian Brewery beginning around 1870.
 The naming of the brewery may have been connected to some of its workers who worked for a Bavarian Brewery in Cincinnati that closed in 1865, but began in 1848, if not earlier.
 From 1870 until 1889, this brewery in Covington was occasionally known by the names of its owner(s), but mostly known as the Bavarian Brewery - along with the name(s) of its proprietors.
 After Wm.
 Riedlin acquired an interest in the brewery beginning in 1882, the growth and viability of this brewery dramatically improved.
 (See The Meyer - Riedlin Years.)